reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - If you using Xposed, Riru EdXposed, or Taichi Magisk Module, exclude Dolby apps from their list to prevent SE policy patch denials.
 - If installation failed with "I/O error", then you need to disable DM-Verity of your ROM first.
 - If installation failed with error "Read-only file system" or "No space left on device", that is mean you using dynamic partitions.
+- For dynamic partitions, you should use ROM which is RW build and at least 1 MB free left of system or vendor, such as LineageOS.
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
   Run at Terminal Emulator before flash: